Investigation underway after toddler climbs out of window in the Bronx

 "Our top priority is protecting the safety and wellbeing of all children in New York City.
 As soon as this family came to our attention, we launched an immediate investigation," said an ACS spokesman.

-The mother, an immigrant from Mali, is angry at residents who have been criticizing her over the incident.
+The mother, an immigrant from Mali, is angry at residents who have been condemning her over the incident.

 "They were calling me names," she said.
 "You stupid, dumb, African lady.
 You don't know nothing.
 You think this is Africa?
 This is America.
 You will go to jail.
 God saved my boy and he will save me from these people."